17th Annual Franklin Area Folk Festival

 Thank you to these businesses and organizations for their support:

-A very special thank you to the heritage demonstrators who are the heart and soul of this festival!
+A very special thank you to the heritage demonstrators who were the heart and soul of this festival!

 Folk Heritage Association of Macon County